altruios/namshubettulpa/public/namshubettuple/redeye.md

-~But this one was lined with snow globes: glowing with a faint blue static.~ ~In front of them - to the left, was a man she could have sworn she recognized.~ ~A tall thin man in an overcoat - rubbing the back of his head.~ ~She just couldn’t place him.~
+~But this one was lined with snow globes: glowing with a faint blue static.~ ~In front of them - to the left, was a man she could have sworn she recognized.~ ~A tall thin man in an overcoat - rubbing the back of his head.~ ~She just couldn't place him.~
 "M::The navigator?"
 *He bowed.*
-"G::He doesn’t speak,"
+"G::He doesn't speak,"
 *Gerald brushed path both of them.*
 }
 {
-~He stopped at a single dark and empty snow globe.~ *He placed the horn on top of it and emptied the jar’s contents into the horn.*
+~He stopped at a single dark and empty snow globe.~ *He placed the horn on top of it and emptied the jar's contents into the horn.*
 ~Below the snow globe began to glow.~
 ~Looking inside she could see the monastery as it had been just before the fire.~ "G::These are...